 How I came off heroin

 I became addicted to heroin when I was 17.
-I discovered that my boyfriend was a user when I found needles in his pockets.
-I was mad with him at first, but I didn’t want us to split up because I thought I loved him.
+It all started when I discovered that my boyfriend was a user when I found needles in his pockets.
+I was mad at him for a bit, but I didn’t want us to split up because I thought I loved him.

 I just wanted to try it

-I wasn’t planning on taking it, but because nothing bad had happened to him I didn’t think it was dangerous.
-So, I asked him a couple of times if I could try it, but he always said no. One night, however, when he was really high, I asked him again and he gave me a hit.
-It made me really sick but I wanted to try it again, so kept on using it.
+Since nothing bad had happened to my boyfriend on heroin, I started to think it wasn’t that dangerous.
+So, I asked him a couple of times if I could try it, but he always said no. I found a way around this.
+One night, when he was really high, I asked him again and he gave me a hit.
+It made me really sick but I liked the high, so I kept taking hits.
 Within two months I developed a habit.

 To pay for my addiction I sold furniture, jewellery and anything else that would bring in some extra cash.
-My habit got so bad that I even worked as a prostitute for three months.
+It got so bad that I even worked as a prostitute for three months.
 I’d come home every night and cry in the bath, scrubbing myself till I bled.

 Ending up in hospital was a wake-up call

 I owe my life to her because I don’t think I could have gone through my recovery without her support.
 Sadly, she passed away last year due to cancer, but I will always remember what she did for me.
 I used to tell her how much I appreciated her help and she’d say, “Nicola, you did it on your own, I just gave you a little push”.